brandonyuanCS/rerouted/README.md

 # Rerouted

 Rerouted is a crew-recovery simulation for airline disruptions.
-It combines a constraint-aware, parallel tabu-search optimizer with an operations dashboard and a companion mobile prototype.
+It combines an FAA constraint-aware, parallel tabu-search optimizer with an operations dashboard and a mobile application for employees.

-The repository began as a TAMUhack project and has since been refactored to make the implementation reproducible and technically honest.
-The dashboard uses the optimizer's real selected solution and reports measured search work;
-it does not substitute fabricated reassignments or estimated savings.
+Data used in this implementation is from the Flight Engine API.

 ## System overview